 Fostering a diverse and inclusive organization has many benefits such as increased profit, impressive talent acquisition, as well as the strengthening of employee bonds.
 Yet, conversations surrounding diversity and inclusivity can be difficult.
 However, this is the opportune time for leaders to disrupt archaic norms.
 And it is the perfect time to implement hiring practices that seek out brilliant talent from every background.

-So, what can business owners and leaders do to promote diversity and maintain an inclusive culture?
-With these advantages below, leaders across any industry can recognize the essential nature of diversity and inclusivity in the workplace.
+So, what can business owners and leaders do in order for promoting diversity in the workplace and encouraging inclusivity in the workplace?
+With these advantages below, leaders across any industry can recognize the essential nature of diversity and inclusion in the workplace.

 1. Financial gain

 From a business standpoint, racial diversity in the workplace isn’t merely a perk.
-In fact, diversity is a necessity for competitiveness in corporate America.
-Not only do inclusive teams make better business decisions up to 87% of the time, but many consumers actively seek out organizations with diverse decision-makers.
+In fact, promoting diversity in the workplace is a necessity for competitiveness in corporate America.
+Not only do inclusive culture make better business decisions up to 87% of the time, but many consumers actively seek out organizations with diverse decision-makers.
 Additionally, these brands can also build stronger audience connections.